Hemolytic Disease of the Newborn (HDN)

 Help with breathing

-Your baby may need oxygen, a substance in the lungs that helps keep the tiny air sacs open (surfactant), or a mechanical breathing machine to breathe better.
+Your baby may need oxygen, a substance in the lungs that helps keep the tiny air sacs open (surfactant), or a mechanical breathing machine (ventilator) to breathe better.

 Intravenous immunoglobulin (IVIG)

-What are the complications of HDN?
+What are possible complications of HDN in a newborn?

 When your antibodies attack your baby’s red blood cells, they are broken down and destroyed (hemolysis).

 When your baby’s red blood cells break down, bilirubin is formed.
 It’s hard for babies to get rid of bilirubin.
 It can build up in their blood, tissues, and fluids.
 This is called hyperbilirubinemia.
 Bilirubin makes a baby’s skin, eyes, and other tissues to turn yellow.
 This is called jaundice.

 When red blood cells breakdown, this makes your baby anemic.
 Anemia is dangerous.
 In anemia, your baby’s blood makes more red blood cells very quickly.
 This happens in the bone marrow, liver, and spleen.
 This causes these organs to get bigger.
 The new red blood cells are often immature and can’t do the work of mature red blood cells.